mtmanning93/craft-front/README.md

 ## UX/ User Experience Design

 ### User Stories

 ---

 Once the main site functions and goals were decided on, user stories were created to clarify which tasks must be completed to reach the MVP (minimum viable product) of the site.
 Below are a few example user stories.
-To see all the user stories completed during the apllications build, and those left within the product backlog, visit this link
+To see all the user stories completed during the applications build, and those left within the product backlog, visit this link
 [Craft Project Board](https://github.com/users/mtmanning93/projects/8).

 #### Site Admin

-> "As a site admin I can control all site content so that I can keep site
+> "As a site admin I can control all site content so that I can keep the site
 > content safe for all users."

 #### User